-This day of July 16th is chosen as the feast, commemorating the vision given to Saint Simon Stock, an English Carmelite, in 1251, of the brown scapular which, by wearing, we share in the spiritual benefits of Carmelites throughout the world, and through which many promises are given.
+July 16th is chosen as the feast of Our Lady of Mount Carmel in commemoration of the vision given to Saint Simon Stock, an English Carmelite, in 1251, of the brown scapular.
+By its wearing, we share in the spiritual benefits of Carmelites throughout the world, and through which many promises are given.
 But the main purpose of the scapular – a sacramental version of the larger scapular worn by the fully-professed members – is not a guaranteed amulet to gain us paradise.
-Rather, its wearing is to remind us of our own promises made in our Baptism, to share in some way in the spiritual work of the enclosed Carmelites, to keep watch, guard and live the Faith through thick and thin, to honour God, His Mother and all the saints, as we pilgrimage through each of our vocations in this life to eternity.
+Rather, its wearing is to remind us of our own promises made in our Baptism, to share in some way in the spiritual work of the enclosed Carmelites, to keep watch, guard and live the Faith through thick and thin, to honour God, His Mother and all the saints, as we pilgrimage in our unique vocations in this life to eternity.

 Our Lady of Mount Carmel, ora pro nobis!